Use AI to Amplify

-OpenAI alum and Yale writing professor Jay Dixit teaches universities how to harness AI to amplify human creativity — without outsourcing the thinking.
+OpenAI alum and Yale writing professor Jay Dixit on how to harness AI to amplify human creativity — without outsourcing the thinking.

-“Ask me tough questions to help me clarify my argument.” ✅
+“Ask me questions to help me develop my story.” ✅

 About Jay